larryhastings/big/README.md

 `logging` module.
 That said, it has a very different interface, and is missing a lot of features as compared to the `logging` module, so it's hardly a drop-in replacement.

+### tl;dr

+The downside of feature-rich classes and functions is that it can be hard to remember how to use them.
+So here's all you need to remember to be productive with `Log`:

+> Create your Log object, and pass in the objects where you want
+> the log to go--`print`, a file path, an open file handle, a `list`,
+> whatever.
+Then call the Log object to log messages--it behaves
+> like `print`.

 ### Getting started